The new National Curriculum has been statutory since Sept 2014. Summer 2016 was the first year when statutory assessment did not use levels.

 Pupil and Group Tracking: Assessments from the Markbook section of Classroom Monitor will then generate grids or graphs in the Attainment and Progress section.
 Teachers can also provide a summative assessment in this section.

 Scores are awarded to both teacher assessments and summative assessments.
 This enables progress to be tracked.
-Expected progress across a year is three points for year 2 to 6.
-It is less in Year One due to entering and starting the New National Curriculum.
-Year 1 we would expect progress average of 1.7 or above.
+Expected progress across a year is three points for children in years 1 to 6.
+The children in Year 1 are given a baseline score from their EYFS Profile, which gives them a starting point onto our assessment system.

 Groups of pupils can be generated in order to view their progress e.g. Pupil Premium or SEN.